-- Earwigs need and are very attracted to moisture around homes, particularly when the weather turns hot an dry.
+- Earwigs are very attracted to and require moisture found around homes, particularly when the weather turns hot and dry.
 High populations may be present around foundations, in landscaped yards, in mulch, under boards, etc. Eliminate damp, moist conditions in crawl spaces under houses, around exterior water spigots, air-conditioning units and along house foundations.
 Rain gutters and spouts should carry water away from the house foundation.
 Change landscaping by creating a clean, dry border immediately around the foundation wall.
 Use a 12-18-inch gravel border to make an attractive barrier against earwigs and other invading pests (Figure 2).
 Use caulking compound, putty and weather stripping around doors, windows, pipes and other entry sites, especially at the ground level.

-Indoors - you can use ordinary sticky traps (the "Roach Motel" type) placed under sinks or other moist areas where you have seen earwigs.
-You can also remove them with broom and dustpan or by vacuum cleaner.
+Indoors - You can use ordinary sticky/glue traps placed under sinks or other moist areas where you have seen earwigs.
+You can also remove them with a broom and dustpan or vacuum cleaner.

 There are many insecticides labeled for earwig control.
-However, the first step is to carefully check for earwigs in areas such as under sinks, dishwashers, tubs, or around doors and windows, where moisture might attract them.
+However, the first step is to carefully check for earwigs under sinks, dishwashers, tubs, or around doors and windows where moisture might attract them.

 Publication date: July 1, 2008